Sanitek Armenia: Tender process irregularities

 In December 2022, Armenia's Anti-Corruption Committee revealed findings from its preliminary investigation into the tender process that had awarded Sanitek its waste management contract.
-The investigation found that Vahe Nikoyan, who served as Deputy Mayor of Yerevan from January 20, 2012 to October 29, 2018, had "abused his official position" during his tenure.
+The investigation found that Vahe Nikoyan, who was Deputy Mayor of Yerevan from January 20, 2012 to October 29, 2018, had "abused his official position" during his tenure.

 According to the investigation, Nikoyan, who chaired the commissions for tenders organized to acquire garbage collection and sanitation services, "evaluated the applications of the participating companies as satisfactory despite the fact that they did not meet the qualification criteria."
 This finding directly challenged the legitimacy of the original procurement process that had awarded Sanitek its monopoly contract.

 The investigation revealed that after contracts were signed with Sanitek and its affiliated companies in 2015 and 2016, Nikoyan "did not monitor the full scope and proper implementation of services and approved requests to transfer money for services not provided."
 The Anti-Corruption Committee alleged that these failures in oversight resulted in the Yerevan Municipality paying more than 3 billion AMD to Sanitek and its affiliated companies for "garbage collection and sanitary cleaning services that were not actually performed."

 On August 1, 2023, the Prosecutor's Office initiated public criminal prosecution against Nikoyan, expanding on the earlier findings.
 The prosecution alleged that "in the conditions of not meeting the standards of the tenders announced for the purpose of obtaining long-term garbage collection and sanitary cleaning services," Nikoyan had evaluated the bids as satisfactory, resulting in Sanitek's companies being recognized as winners despite lacking "technical, financial, professional and labor resources" to properly provide the services.